Skip to main content

 Recommendations for risk professionals

 Amid the current private company D&O environment, expertise, risk differentiation, and market relationships are crucial.
 But they are no longer the only tools needed to guide businesses through the marketplace.
-Risk professionals must also optimize their current insurance programs to more efficiently make use of capital.
+Risk professionals must also optimise their current insurance programs to more efficiently make use of capital.

-Working with the right brokers, private company risk professionals can now access the same predictive modeling capabilities as their publicly traded peers.
+Working with the right brokers, private company risk professionals can now access the same predictive modelling capabilities as their publicly traded peers.
 These advisors can use company-specific metrics in their analysis to estimate the potential likelihood and severity of D&O litigation over a five-year period.

 Such projections can inform critical decisions about how to structure insurance programs.
-Estimates of potential claim frequency and severity can be used to analyze potential limit and retention structures to understand projected average net losses and the volatility associated with each option.
+Estimates of potential claim frequency and severity can be used to analyse potential limit and retention structures to understand projected average net losses and the volatility associated with each option.
 This analysis can better ensure that businesses purchase the right amount of coverage and get the full value out of their D&O insurance programs.

 Download the PDF